daattali/shinycssloaders/README.md

 <h2 id="install">Installation</h2>

-To install the stable CRAN version:
+**For most users:** To install the stable CRAN version:

 ```
 install.packages("shinycssloaders")
 ```

-To install the latest development version from GitHub:
+**For advanced users:** To install the latest development version from GitHub:

 ```
 install.packages("remotes")